Renewable resource

-A renewable resource, also known as a flow resource, is a natural resource which will replenish to replace the portion depleted by usage and consumption, either through natural reproduction or other recurring processes in a finite amount of time in a human time scale.
+A renewable resource (also known as a flow resource) is a natural resource which will replenish to replace the portion depleted by usage and consumption, either through natural reproduction or other recurring processes in a finite amount of time in a human time scale.
+It is also known as non conventional energy resources.
 When the recovery rate of resources is unlikely to ever exceed a human time scale, these are called perpetual resources.
 Renewable resources are a part of Earth's natural environment and the largest components of its ecosphere.
 A positive life-cycle assessment is a key indicator of a resource's sustainability.

 Definitions of renewable resources may also include agricultural production, as in agricultural products and to an extent water resources.
 In 1962, Paul Alfred Weiss defined renewable resources as: "The total range of living organisms providing man with life, fibres, etc...".
 Another type of renewable resources is renewable energy resources.
 Common sources of renewable energy include solar, geothermal and wind power, which are all categorized as renewable resources.
-Fresh water is an example of renewable resources.
+Fresh water is an example of a renewable resource.

 Air, food and water

 Water resources

 Water can be considered a renewable material when carefully controlled usage and temperature, treatment, and release are followed.
 If not, it would become a non-renewable resource at that location.
 For example, as groundwater is usually removed from an aquifer at a rate much greater than its very slow natural recharge, it is a considered non-renewable resource.
 Removal of water from the pore spaces in aquifers may cause permanent compaction (subsidence) that cannot be renewed.
 97.5% of the water on the Earth is salt water, and 3% is fresh water; slightly over two thirds of this is frozen in glaciers and polar ice caps.
 The remaining unfrozen freshwater is found mainly as groundwater, with only a small fraction (0.008%) present above ground or in the air.

 Water pollution is one of the main concerns regarding water resources.
 It is estimated that 22% of worldwide water is used in industry.
-Major industrial users include hydroelectric dams, thermoelectric power plants (which use water for cooling), ore and oil refineries (which use water in chemical processes) and manufacturing plants (which use water as a solvent),it is also used for dumping garbage.
+Major industrial users include hydroelectric dams, thermoelectric power plants (which use water for cooling), ore and oil refineries (which use water in chemical processes) and manufacturing plants (which use water as a solvent), it is also used for dumping garbage.

 Desalination of seawater is considered a renewable source of water, although reducing its dependence on fossil fuel energy is needed for it to be fully renewable.